 1980 OPENING More than 100,000 spectators watched the opening ceremony in the Lenin Stadium in Moscow.
 Some teams protested against the Soviets by marching under the Olympic flag rather than their countries' flags.
-The eagle is an emblem of the United States - SAM THE EAGLE The mascot for the 1984 Los Angeles games was the stars-and-stripesclad Sam the Eagle. won one gold medal each in the athletics.
+The eagle is an emblem of the United States SAM THE EAGLE The mascot for the 1984 Los Angeles games was the stars-and-stripesclad Sam the Eagle. each in the athletics.

-performances of American Carl Lewis.
+American Carl Lewis.

-DRUG SHAME At Seoul, in the Olympics' worst drug scandal, the Canadian Ben Johnson failed a drug test.
-He was stripped of his medal three days after winning the 100 m in worldrecord time.
+A "human torch" was part of the elaborate display in Moscow Costume reflects the American flag > DRUG SHAME At Seoul, in the Olympics' worst drug scandal, the Canadian Ben Johnson failed a drug test.
+He was stripped of his medal three days after winning the 100 m in worldrecord time. six golds.

-en 7

-snowboarding made

 their debut.